rahat1752/Drone-Swarm-Attack-Propagation-Simulation/README.md

 This repository is intended for simulation-based research and defensive evaluation.

 The included attack models operate inside the local ROS 2 simulation/test environment and are designed to evaluate UAV swarm robustness, propagation behavior, and defense mechanisms.

----

-## 18. Citation

-Citation information is intentionally omitted during anonymous review.
-A citation entry can be added after the review process.